 Alternative offers of admission

-If you are not admitted to the program you applied to, you may be considered for admission to an alternative program in the same faculty, provided you meet the minimum admission requirements, and places are available.
+If you are not admitted to the program you applied to, you may be considered for admission to an alternative program, provided you meet the minimum admission requirements, and places are available.

 For Engineering, you must specify on your Admission Information Form an alternative Engineering program you would like to be considered for.

 If a program is available in both co-op and regular and you are not admitted to the co-op program, you will be automatically considered for either the corresponding regular program or another related program, provided places are available.
 In some programs, limited admission to co-op is also available in second year.